Benjamin B. Redding

-Benjamin Barnard Redding (January 17, 1824 – August 21, 1882) was a Canadian-born politician of California; after joining the gold rush as a young man, he served in the state house, as mayor of Sacramento, Secretary of State for California, and Fish Commissioner.
+Benjamin Barnard Redding (January 17, 1824 – August 21, 1882) was a British North America-born politician of California; after joining the gold rush as a young man, he served in the state house, as mayor of Sacramento, Secretary of State for California, and Fish Commissioner.
 He also worked as a journalist and editor in northern California and Sacramento.
 As a businessman, he worked as a land agent with the Central Pacific Railroad, which named the town of Redding, California after him.